-Using a wired vs. wireless solution is a relatively simple decision.
+Choosing a wired vs. wireless speaker solution is a relatively simple decision.
 It will depend on how difficult it is to place the wiring for all the speakers in your home theatre room and how much flexibility you want with your system.
 The nice thing about wireless systems is that the installation is very simple and clean.
 In addition, it allows you to easily move the speakers into different rooms.

 When referring to wireless systems, it’s important to note the term “wireless” refers to the fact that they don’t require speaker wires to connect to your receiver.
 They do typically require a power plug.

 On the other hand, the advantage of a wired solution is you get generally better sound quality and a wider variety of speakers to choose from.
 Wired speakers generally have better sound quality because the speaker is not limited to bandwidth and they have better power handling.